-- Pupils will be offered additional SEND support when it is clear that their needs require intervention which is "additional to" or "different from" the well-differentiated curriculum on offer for all pupils in the school ie they have a special educational need as defined by the SEN Code of Practice 2014. - Under-achieving pupils and pupils with EAL who do not have SEND will not be identified as requiring additional SEND support (but will be on the school's provision map). - In keeping with all vulnerable learners, intervention for pupils identified as having SEN will be tracked using the whole-class provision maps. - It may be decided that a very small number (but not_all) of pupils identified as having SEN may require additional High Needs funding, for which an application needs to be made to the Local Authority, to ensure their underlying special educational need is being addressed.
+- Pupils will be offered additional SEND support when it is clear that their needs require intervention which is "additional to" or "different from" the welldifferentiated curriculum offer for all pupils in the school ie they have a special educational need as defined by the SEN Code of Practice 2014. - Under-achieving pupils and pupils with EAL who do not have SEND will not be placed on the list of pupils being offered additional SEND support (but will be on the school's provision map). - In keeping with all vulnerable learners, intervention for pupils on the SEND list will be identified and tracked using the whole-school provision map. - It may be decided that a very small number (but not_all) of the pupils on the SEN list will require additional High Needs funding, for which an application needs to be made to the Local Authority, to ensure their underlying special educational need is being addressed.
 This may particularly be the case where outside agencies have been involved in assessing the pupil or contributing to their provision.
 Where the school can evidence that more than £6,000 above the Average Weighted Pupil Unit has, or will need to be, spent on a pupil within any one financial year, in order to meet his or her special educational needs, an application will be made to the Local Authority, with particular regard to the success criteria and SEN Descriptors published as part of the Local Offer. - Where a pupil has a significant, severe and sustained need, it may be necessary to enter a multi-disciplinary assessment process with health and social care in order to consider the need for an Education Health and Care Plan.